Brian Burke (American politician): Biography

-Born in Milwaukee, Wisconsin, Burke graduated from Washington High School (Milwaukee, Wisconsin) in 1975 and Marquette University in 1978.
+Brian Burke was born and raised in Milwaukee, Wisconsin; he graduated from Milwaukee's Washington High School in 1975, then earned his bachelor's degree from Marquette University in 1978.
 He received his Juris Doctor degree in 1981 from Georgetown University Law Center.

 In 1984, he was elected to the Milwaukee Common Council.
 From 1988 until 2003, Burke served in the Wisconsin State Senate.

 Burke now works in the Milwaukee office of the Wisconsin State Public Defender as an assistant state public defender.